tamburra/organizrv2-titanembeds/README.md

 Embeds Titan chat and forces Org username as Bot guest username w/ Plex Theme

 <ul>
   <li>First make a user defined css slot on https://titanembeds.com and paste the above css code into the field.
-Make note of the ID as you will need to call it in the URL to the Titan Embed later.<li>
+Make note of the ID as you will need to call it in the URL to the Titan Embed later.</li>
 <li>Add this code to your Custom HTML Homepage Item in Organizer and make sure the minimum authentication matches that of the authentication of your Discord TAB.

 ```